 For anyone who recoils at the baby food texture and watery sweetness of steamed carrots, the earthy, subtle sweet and crunch of carrot chips will make you love Bugs’ favorite snack all over again.
 Get our Carrot Chips recipe.

 You’ll want to take some before/after selfies with these chips.
 The funky woody potato exterior belies a purple-flecked flesh that makes these chips an ideal delivery platform for a punchy ceviche or a dip or spread that needs a pretty surface.
 Get our Taro Chips recipe.

-If you make veggie chips often, think of this as template recipe for any root veggie type of produce.
+If you make veggie chips often, think of this as a template recipe for any root veggie type of produce.
 The splash of vinegar is key.
-The acid prevents vegetables from turning mushy or soft while cooking, so you're guaranteed a truly crispy chip.
+The acid prevents vegetables from turning mushy or soft while cooking, so you’re guaranteed a truly crispy chip.
 Get our Sweet Potato Chips recipe.